SzeCode/MAST-680/README.md

 Instructions on how to run the files.

 Assignment 1:
--Run the .m file directly in Octave or Matlab.
+- Run the .m file directly in Octave or Matlab.
 The outputs are displayed when you run the program.

 Assignment 2:
--Run all three of the centroid tracking files Assignment2_CamX.m, then run the main file PCA_SINDy_VersFinal.m.
+- Run all three of the centroid tracking files Assignment2_CamX.m, then run the main file PCA_SINDy_VersFinal.m.
 The outputs are displayed when you run the program.

 Assignment 3:
--Run the .sln (Microsoft visual studios 2022) file in Main_forecast for predictions of the Lorenz system.
+- Run the .sln (Microsoft visual studios 2022) file in Main_forecast for predictions of the Lorenz system.
 The outputs are displayed when you run the program.
 Alternatively, run the .m file using Octave or Matlab in the outputs folder.
--Run the .sln (Microsoft visual studios 2022) file in Lobe_Transition for predictions of the time to transition from one lobe to another in the Lorenz system.
+- Run the .sln (Microsoft visual studios 2022) file in Lobe_Transition for predictions of the time to transition from one lobe to another in the Lorenz system.
 Alternatively, run the .m file using Octave or Matlab in the outputs folder.
--Run the .sln (Microsoft visual studios 2022) file in LoadModel to load saved models generated from the Neural Networks.
+- Run the .sln (Microsoft visual studios 2022) file in LoadModel to load saved models generated from the Neural Networks.

 Final Project:
 - Run the MAIN_DMD_SALIENT_EXTRACT.m file directly in Octave or Matlab.
 Specify manualy the image name to change image.